 Today the company provides air charter and air transportation solutions for passengers, cargo, and medical missions.
 CSI employs both large and small aircraft to support these missions, including medically configured aircraft with the latest technology and equipment for air ambulance missions.
-In addition to these services, the company has aircraft with integrated state–of-the-art surveillance systems for ISR requirements.
+In addition to these services, the company has the capability to provide aircraft with integrated state–of-the-art surveillance systems for ISR requirements.

 CSI Aviation, Inc. holds U.S. FAA Part 135 Air Carrier operating authority with extensive operations specifications that rank the company in the top tier of all FAA Part 135 Air Carriers.
 The company’s pilots and senior staff have thousands of hours in military and commercial fixed wing and rotary wing aircraft, and experience operating worldwide.
 Its organic Part 135 missions are operated throughout the U.S. and OCONUS from the company’s bases in Albuquerque, New Mexico; Killeen, Texas; and West Palm Beach, Florida.